arienshibani/tilfeldigeord/README.md

-# tilfeldigeord v1.0.3
+# tilfeldigeord v1.0.5

 Randomly generate Norwegian strings consisting of one adjective and one noun.
-Usefull for generating usernames or automatically generated reference codes for norwegian users.
+For generating usernames or automatically generated reference codes for norwegian users.

 ## Install